 - Cutting edge encryption – good VPNs should meet the 256-bit AES encryption standard.
 And don’t be fooled by free services like Hola (find out why in our Hola VPN review).
 Most of them can’t be relied upon to keep your data protected.

 - Speed and servers – the best VPNs usually maintain large server lists, located across the world.
-For example, NordVPN runs over 5,000 servers in more than 60 countries.
+For example, NordVPN runs over 5,700 servers in 60 countries.
 So you should always be able to connect and work around geo-blocking.
 Not all VPNs are clear about their server numbers and might try to hide them away in the small print.
 So read App Store listings really carefully.

 - Avoid free VPNs – in general, free VPN tools are poor VPNs, and this applies to App Store downloads as much as anything else.
 As with any app, if the service is free, the user is the product.
 Free VPNs, therefore, tend to harvest user data and send plenty of ads, and they often seriously limit the speeds of free users as well.
 This makes them inferior to paid services on almost every level.
-However, if you will decide to go for free VPN, check out list of best free VPN services.
+However, if you will decide to go for a free VPN, check out the list of best free VPN services.

-- Multiple devices – as an iPhone, Apple TV and/or Mac user, you may well need to add VPN protection to a number of devices.
+- Multiple devices – like an iPhone, Apple TV and/or Mac user, you may well need to add VPN protection to a number of devices.
 Don’t get stuck with a VPN which only offers 1-2 connections.
 The best providers are much more generous with their customers, providing 5 or even unlimited device connections.
 That way, you can include family members in your package.

 - Listen to what users say about unblocking – virtually all VPNs promise the world when it comes to unblocking streaming sites like Netflix.
 But very few can do so reliably.
 So go beyond the actual App Store listings and check feedback from actual users about whether the hype is matched by real-world performance.